Dudemanguy/RNASeqSuite/README.md

 data <- read.table('/path/to/count/matrix')
 frame <- read.table('/path/to/colnames/and/group')
-group <- grpSelection(frame, c('name of group A', 'name of group B')) y <- edgeRclassic(data, frame, group)
+group <- grpSelection(frame, c('name of group A', 'name of group B')) y <- exactWrapper(data, frame, group)
 ```

-``y`` is the DataList object containing all the information on the count matrix, samples, pvalues, comparison, etc. By default, edgeRclassic will filter data for you based on ``HTSFilter`` which uses a Jaccard index to remove low, constant expression genes.
+``y`` is the DataList object containing all the information on the count matrix, samples, pvalues, comparison, etc. By default, exactWrapper will filter data for you based on ``HTSFilter`` which uses a Jaccard index to remove low, constant expression genes.
 There are more options available in the manpages.
 To quickly write results to a file, use the write.output wrapper.

 ``write.output(DataList, Directory, fdr)``